 - Find developers who can build the product, who you trust and can work together with.
 That determines 90% of the technology choices, because no developer is really good at multiple frameworks.

-- Try to find another developer for that same thing, and make sure that your main dev is happy working together with them.
+- Try to find another developer for that same thing, and make sure that your main dev would be happy working together with them.
 If you find it easy to assemble a good team, only then should you proceed.

 The best option for you is to avoid originality in any form.
 If you choose Django/Python/Rails or anything that a lot of people use, then you’ll always have options.
 Having options matters life or death in situations where a dev team leaves you stranded.